folio-labs/export-marc/README.md

 ## MARC Export Scripts for FOLIO - WORK IN PROGRESS

 This code is a work in progress.
-It does produce a .mrc file that successfully imports into VuFind.
+It does produce a .mrc (Python produces .json) file that successfully imports into VuFind.
+The Python version produces a file of MARC-JSON which VuFind can index.

 Feedback/modifications are welcome!